 Board Member Spencer would like to thank Fire Chief Humphreys for helping Santa off the fire truck during the Santa Parade.
 It wouldn’t start and the fire district was helping with the parade.

 Meeting was adjourned at 8:38 p.m.
-The next regularly scheduled board meeting will be Monday, March 18, 2023 at 7:00 p.m.
+The next regularly scheduled board meeting will be Monday, March 18, 2023, at 7:00 p.m.

 ATTEST: